neoforge-dev/starter/memory-bank/active-context.md

 ## Current Focus

-### Testing Improvements

 We are currently focused on fixing skipped tests in the frontend.
-We've successfully fixed several tests and are making good progress.
+We've successfully fixed all component tests and are making good progress.

 ### Fixed Tests
 - Badge component (24 tests passing - 12 in each test file)